Seeing is not the same as Knowing

 Since their rise to power the Grandenari have developed rapidly; they now have a society with advanced metallurgy, a central postal service, printing presses, and durable pseudo-Orick masonry.
 They have built several large cities known throughout Aeldos for their sturdy beauty.
 Despite this the Grandenari remain somewhat isolated by their geography, the open sense of superiority displayed amongst the ruling class, and the mistrust caused by their use of the Lightcaster technology.
 Grandenari diplomats remain relatively close to home and have only made it as far as Ossandria.
 Granden has had no official contact with Selene, Tollam, Victra, or Subin.

 Granden does permit slave ownership but unlike Ossandria, Granden slaves rarely need to fear binding.
 Control of Grandenari slaves is kept not with violence, but with tradition, lack of knowledge of an alternative, and harsh punishments.
-Grandenari do not characterise their slaves as such, preferring to us the terms ‘vassal’ and ‘retainer’, but the definition still applies as political, social, and economic freedom is something enjoyed only by select families and figures.
-The entirety of Grandenari society is built on a system of fealty and duty to Patrons (Dukes, Lords, etc) who have ultimate say over the lower class.
+Grandenari do not characterize their slaves as such, preferring to us the terms ‘vassal’ and ‘retainer’, but the definition still applies as political, social, and economic freedom is something enjoyed only by select families and figures.
+The entirety of Grandenari society is built on a system of fealty and duty to Patrons (Dukes and lords commonly known as Arrei) who have ultimate say over the lower class.

 Granden does celebrate an annual inversion festival where the high figures must, for one day, serve the greater polity or at least indulge their whims.
 The Granden are also cautious enough to permit the lower class their own sorts of luxuries – drugs and prostitution in particular, but also various religious institutions and activities which are frowned upon by the upper class of Granden are permitted and handled by the indebted lower.